Inowłódz: History

 Inowłódz is one of the oldest towns in Poland.
 It was first mentioned in documents from 1145, and by then, it already had a public house, a church, a fair, and a custom house, located on the Pilica crossing.
-The river itself marks here the border between two historic provinces of Poland – Lesser Poland and the Land of Łęczyca.
+The river itself marks here the border between two historic provinces of Poland – Lesser Poland and the Łęczyca Land.
 Furthermore, a few kilometers to the northeast lies the province of Mazovia.

 In the early days of the Kingdom of Poland, the Inowłódz river crossing was an important element of an international merchant route from Toruń towards the Kingdom of Hungary.
 The village was granted Magdeburg rights in the mid-14th century, but exact date is not known.
 Inowłódz quickly developed, and in the 14th and 15th centuries was an important center of brewing and grain commerce.
 In 1370, the town was surrounded by a defensive wall, and a castle, which was the seat of a starosta, was built.
 The Inowłódz stronghold was a part of the defensive system of the Kingdom of Poland.
+Inowłódz was a royal town, administratively located in the Brzeziny County in the Łęczyca Voivodeship in the Greater Poland Province.